 Question: How do I know that the connection is offloaded?

 Answer: Use Microsoft iSCSI Software Initiator.
 From a command line, type iscsicli sessionlist.
-From Initiator Name, an iSCSI offloaded connection will display an entry beginning with "B06BDRV...".
+From Initiator Name, an iSCSI offloaded connection will display an entry beginning with "B06BDRV..." (for the BCM57xx) or "EBDRV..." (for the BCM57xxx).
 A non-offloaded connection displays an entry beginning with "Root...".